Unity-Billal-mesloub/vscode-gitlens/CONTRIBUTING.md

 ## Testing (Unity and E2E)

-GitLens uses VS Code's testing infrastructure for unit and integration tests.
+GitLens uses VS Code's testing infrastructure for unity and integration tests.

 ### Building Tests

-Unit and E2E tests are built as part of the main build, but can also be built directly.
+Unity and E2E tests are built as part of the main build, but can also be built directly.

 ```bash
 # Build everything (extension, webviews, and tests)